Protecting Against Ticks (and Lyme disease) in Ozaukee County, WI & Northern Illinois

 A single tick protection application by The Mosquito Guy will control ticks on your property for up to thirty days.
-Late spring and early summer are peak tick season, so applying tick repellent by mid-May is endorsed.
+Late spring and early summer are peak tick season, so applying tick repellent by mid-May is recommended.
 Treatment starts at just $125 per yard.

-Strong tick repellents are available.
+Powerful tick repellents are available.
 Twenty percent DEET formula is recommended.